A B O U T

 Highways is also honored that in the Highways Gallery will be work by preeminent visual artists: Charles Dickson*, Candace Hunter* and Toni Scott*.
 In addition, established artists Robert Stuart Lowden* and Lori-Antoinette* will show special pieces available for purchase with proceeds to Highways, as will Marc Broyard and Derek Shields.
 Also, in a nod to the youth that started SNCC due to Emmett’s killing and the ongoing injustice that surrounded them, in the Gallery will be a work by late teen aspiring artist, Justin Carr (courtesy of the Justin Carr Wants World Peace Foundation).
 Finally, in the live program a thematically compelling work by fêted artist, Hana Ward, will be digitally incorporated as a story throughline for what will be an extraordinary evening of words + music + art.

-Early Bird discounts** are available through this Sunday, October 5 for General Admission and Student/Senior Benefit tickets (incl. post-show dessert reception), as well as for limited-quantity VIP Benefit tickets (which, in addition to the post-show dessert reception, includes a pre-show reception/art showing and a listing in the Souvenir Program).
-For sponsorship opportunities click here or call/text (424) 248-9794.
+There are three Benefit ticket levels now available for purchase at Early Bird rates: General Admission and Student/Senior Benefit tickets (incl. post-show dessert reception), as well as a limited-quantity of VIP Benefit tickets (which, in addition to the post-show dessert reception, includes the pre-show reception and the evening's first look at the art installation, as well as a listing in the Souvenir Program).
+Also available are sponsorships, for details on sponsorship opportunities click here or call/text (424) 248-9794.

-This special benefit is being co-curated by Spicer and produced by MoSamp Productions, with select segments directed by Phylliss Bailey Brooks and special material for select segments written by WGA member, J.M.
+This special benefit is being co-curated by Spicer and produced by MoSamp Productions, as well as directed by Phylliss Bailey Brooks and special material for select segments written by WGA member, J.M.
 Morris, who is also co-curator with Spicer.
 Executive producing are Spicer and John Sampson, along with Brooks and Morris.